 Top 10 Jobs for Business Majors

-Your personal values, skills, and interests will influence your final choice of a career, but below are some alternatives to consider as you go through the decision-making process.
+Your personal values, skills, and interests will influence your final choice of a business career, but below are some alternatives to consider as you go through the decision-making process.

 Accountants help organizations to finance their operations, abide by government regulations, save money, and maximize their profits.
 They tap into the financial knowledge and skills learned in college to make sound decisions about an organization's resources.
 Accountants represent and communicate business information that is used by colleagues to operate more effectively, and by investors to make sound decisions about their investments.

 Accountants conduct audits and provide consulting and tax planning services.
 They often move on to leadership positions within the finance division of their organization or client organizations.
 All types of business, governmental nonprofit, and educational organizations enlist the services of accountants.

 2. Management Consultant